 Beginning at the Agia Paraskevi Monastery, this lovely trail leads through the

 Platanaki Gorge to the chapel of Agios Georgios.
-At only 5km each way, it is a relatively easy walk for all levels.
+At only 5km each way, it is a relatively easy hike for all levels.

 One of the busiest hiking routes on Mount Parnitha, this is a great day out for those

 who enjoy the mountains.
-With two refuges, amenities here make it perfect for most nature lovers.
-Following various trails through beautiful pine forests, hiking between these refuges boasts gorgeous views of the valley and city and a few ruins.
+With two refuges, the amenities here make it perfect for most nature lovers.
+Following numerous trails through a dense pine forest, hiking between these refuges offers gorgeous views of the valley and the city, along with a few ruins.

-This beautiful trail leads you through a stunning Goura valley of pines to the Cave of Pan.
+This trail leads through the Goura valley to the Cave of Pan.
 The cave was an ancient place of worship for the god of the wild.
-Given its difficulty, the hike is not frequented by many visitors, and there are no amenities close by.
+Because this hike can be challenging and amenities are limited, it tends to be less busy than easier routes.

-Only for the seasoned hiker, this trail does not have a specific path, so you will need a map and navigation ability to find your way.
+Only for the seasoned hiker, this trail lacks a defined path, so you will need a map and navigation skills to find your way.
 However, if you are an advanced hiker, you will be treated to a stunning hike through a remote valley all the way to the small church of Agia Marina.

 Brands We Use And Trust

-Only a short drive from Athens city brings you to Mount Hymettus.
-The 1026m mountain offers great hiking trails for all abilities.
+Mount Hymettus is right on the edge of Athens, with multiple access points from the city and suburbs.
+The 1026m mountain offers numerous hiking trails for all abilities.
 It is also home to some of Athens’ most historic religious sites and ruins.

 This hike is an easy-to-reach trail close to the popular beachside suburb of Glyfada, which